 - Select a structure to show it in the Content box.
 Then, select the Hide button to remove the structure from the screen.

 - To remove a group of structures:

-- Turn on Multi-select in the bottom menu bar on a tablet and in the Tools menu in bottom bar on a phone.
+- Turn on Multi-select in the bottom menu bar on tablet and in the Tools menu in bottom bar on phone.
 Then, select a series of structures and select the Hide button in the Content box to remove the selected structures.
 When done, select the Multi-select button again to turn it off.